José Hoebee: Post Luv' career

-In the fall of 2004, Hoebee hosted a music talent contest show (Tijd Voor Muziek) on a Dutch local channel (VSM TV).
-Her husband collaborated on the production of this programme.

 In 2005, WVS Music released her first compilation Alle Hits & Unieke Bonustracks.
 This anthology includes the singer's greatest hits, b-sides, album tracks and bonus tracks.

-In 2009, she has covered "Be My Baby", rendered as a duet with former BZN member Anny Schilder and produced by Will Hoebee and Piet Souer.
+In 2009, she covered "Be My Baby", rendered as a duet with former BZN member Anny Schilder and produced by Will Hoebee and Piet Souer.

-In March 2011, Hoebee re-recorded "I Will Follow Him" with Peggy March who originally had a #1 hit with the song in 1963.
+In March 2011, Hoebee re-recorded "I Will Follow Him" with Peggy March, who originally had a #1 hit with the song in 1963.
 The two singers appeared on several Dutch television programmes.
 The release of the song, however, was delayed one year later and finally came out on the German edition of March's album Always And Forever together with an original track "My Christmas Wish".

-On 10 June 2012, José's husband Will Hoebee died and it took her months to recover.

 In January 2013, she took part in Sterren Dansen Op Het Ijs (SBS6 celebrity figure skating show).
-She was rapidly eliminated from the competition but the artist considered it as a great learning experience.

 In June 2014, Hoebee released "Noheyo", a cover version of a 2011 single by Polish band Blue Café.
-This single quickly became a #1 hit on SBS6 download chart in the "Dutch-speaking" category.

-September 2014 saw the re-issue of "Who's Sorry Now?" (a song she recorded 10 years earlier with Connie Francis in the late 1950s).

-In the 2000s and 2010s, she toured the nostalgia circuit with Luv'.
-Due to her ill health, the group announced its break-up on 7 February 2020.